 The eggplant definitely doesn’t remain as solid slices in this dish.
-If you hate mushy eggplant, I’d probably do a traditional parmigiana.
-I can’t vouch for this, but the NY Times claims to have a crunchy eggplant parmesan variation.
+If you hate mushy eggplant, you can omit it, or the NY Times claims to have a crunchy eggplant Parmesan.

 Yes.
 The most obvious component to freeze would be the tomato sauce.

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.